The Holocaust in Belgium: Legacy and remembrance

 Since the passing of the Holocaust denial law in 1995, it is illegal to deny or attempt to justify the Holocaust.
-The act follows the Belgian Anti-Racism Law, passed in 1981, which led to the establishment of the Centre for Equal Opportunities and Opposition to Racism, which researches racism and anti-Semitism in Belgium as well as aiding victims of discrimination.
+The act follows the Belgian Anti-Racism Law, passed in 1981, which led to the establishment of the Centre for Equal Opportunities and Opposition to Racism, which researches racism and antisemitism in Belgium as well as aiding victims of discrimination.
 Breendonk and Dossin Barracks (at the site of the former Mechelen transit camp) are preserved as museums to the Holocaust and to German repression in Belgium during the occupation.

 In 2004, the Belgian Senate commissioned the Centre for Historical Research and Documentation on War and Contemporary Society (Cegesoma) to produce a definitive historical report on Belgian collaboration in the Holocaust.
 The report, entitled "Docile Belgium" (La Belgique Docile/Gewillig België), was published in 2007.
 It generated significant public interest in Belgium and abroad.
 The report's findings were controversial, as they emphasised the extent to which the Belgian police and authorities had collaborated in the deportation of Jews.

 As of 2013, a total of 1,612 Belgians have been awarded the distinction of Righteous Among the Nations by the State of Israel for risking their lives to save Jews from persecution during the occupation.

 Relatives of the victims have sought compensation from the state owned rail company SNCB after compensation was paid by the similar companies in France and the Netherlands.
 Between 1942 and 1943, SCNB chartered 28 convoys to transport prisoners from the Mechelen transit camp to Auschwitz.
 The director of the SCNB at the time was Narcisse Rulot who gave the explanation "I carry everything that comes, I do not look what is in the closed cars."
 His lackadaisical attitude and permissive complacency is seen to have contributed to the suffering and deaths of thousands.
 Though the company has apologized, the families of the victims continue to insist on compensation.

+Belgium museums and officials have been criticized for refusing to restitute artworks stolen by the Nazis and for lacking a clear framework for returning stolen works of art to their rightful owners.
+In 2022 a painting was restituted to the heirs of Gustav and Emma Mayer.